zhullyb/monyhar/monyhar/docs/commit_checklist.md

-# Commit Checklist for Chromium Workflow
+# Commit Checklist for Monyhar Workflow

 Here is a helpful checklist to go through before uploading change lists (CLs) on Gerrit and during the code review process.
-Gerrit is the code review platform for the Chromium project.
+Gerrit is the code review platform for the Monyhar project.
 This checklist is designed to be streamlined.
-See [contributing to Chromium][contributing] for a more thorough reference.
-The intended audience is software engineers who are unfamiliar with contributing to the Chromium project.
+See [contributing to Monyhar][contributing] for a more thorough reference.
+The intended audience is software engineers who are unfamiliar with contributing to the Monyhar project.
 Feel free to skip steps that are not applicable to the patchset you're currently uploading.

 According to the Checklist Manifesto by Atul Gawande, checklists are a marvelous